Skip to content

 From where can I download the software?

-Should you opt for the command-line interface, we suggest obtaining the software from the CPAN distribution, which additionally includes the utility bff-pxf-simulator.
+Should you opt for the command-line interface, we suggest obtaining the software from the CPAN distribution, which additionally includes the utility bff-pxf-simulator and the CSV importer.
+You can find addtional information here.

 last change 2024-29-03 by Manuel Rueda